gaultier/blog/advent_of_code_2018_5.md

 > Can't we use strings and not lists?

 Yes, of course.
-However we need to be careful about how strings are implemented and what we we do with those.
+However we need to be careful about how strings are implemented and what we do with those.
 Most runtimes (e.g the JVM) use immutable strings, meaning we could end up allocating thousands of big strings, and being quite slow.

 ## Conclusion